tvdboom/ATOM/README.md

 Subclass methods
 -----------------------------
 * **plot_threshold(metric=None, steps=100, figsize=(10, 6), filename=None)**
 Plot performance metrics against multiple threshold values.
+If None, the metric used to fit the model will be selected.
 Only for binary classification tasks.
-	+ metric: string or list of strings, optional (default=None)
+	+ metric: function callable or list of callables, optional (default=None)
 	Metric(s) to plot.
 If None, the selected metric will be the one chosen to fit the model.
    	+ steps: int, optional (default=100)
     	Number of thresholds to try between 0 and 1.
    	+ figsize: 2d-tuple, optional (default=(10, 6))
 	Figure size: format as (x, y).
 	+ filename: string, optional (default=None)